A Castle on the Shores of Loch Fyne

 On today's excursion, we enjoy a scenic drive to Inveraray Castle, the imposing, turreted ancestral home of the Dukes of Argyll.
 During our guided tour we explore the lavish stately rooms and learn about the folklore and legends that have shaped this region of Scotland.
 Mid 18th century neo-Gothic in design, the castle is surrounded by 16-acres of verdant gardens and boasts an estate of 60,000.
 The castle has been the seat of the Duke of Argyll, chief of Clan Campbell since the 17th century.
 The Duke and his family currently live in private residence set between the castle's two circular towers while the remaining wings are open to the public, resplendent in their neo-classical design, originally made for the 5th Duke by Robert Mylne.
 We then have some free time in the nearby town of Inveraray.
 Situated on the western shore of the mighty Loch Fyne.
 Here you could visit the Georgian Inveraray Jail, a 19th-century prison that is now a replica museum.

 Today we transfer by coach to Oban at the edge of the Highlands.
 From here we retrace our route to Glasgow, enjoying another spectacular journey on the West Highland Line.
-After breakfast on Day 7, the tour concludes, and you are free to depart at leisure.
-(Day 6 - B, D, Day 7 - B)
+(B, D)

 Train and Hotel Accommodations